 Olive oil can be used for cooking, in fact, many doctors recommend using olive oil for cooking especially when cooking over low heat.

 Extra virgin olive oil is very minimally processed so it is rich in antioxidants and anti-inflammatory compounds such as carotenoids, polyphenols, and tocopherols.
 It can also contain vitamins K and E.

 Olive oil has a similar smoke point as vegetable oil, between 374 and 405 degrees Fahrenheit.
-To see the most popular olive oil just click here.

 Can Olive Oil Be Used For Regular Cooking?